-More importantly, I am a passionate advocate for empowering others to apply systems thinking in their own complex situations.
+More importantly, I am a passionate advocate for empowering others to apply systems and complexity thinking in their own situations.
 My aim when working with people is to support them to think differently and have the confidence and skills to open up their own opportunities.

 But how does a systems thinker actually go about their work?

 I am often asked what a systems thinker actually is and what they do in their work.
 Of course, there are many academic responses to this and systems practitioners (and others) can spend an inordinate amount of time debating the answer.
 Whilst this might be helpful to the academic advancement of systems thinking, it doesn’t really help people in organisations who just want to know, ‘If you come and work with me, what will you do and how will it help me?’

 There is a huge breadth of differences in how systems thinkers work and the approaches they use.
 So much so, it is impossible to answer on behalf of everyone.
 However, I can tell you some of what I do in my work and what I might focus on (which will invariably change depending upon the context of the situation).
 No references to academics or academic text, just ‘plain speak’:

 I don’t just look at one tiny area.
 I zoom out and look at your problematic situation and the context in which it sits and how they impact one another now and/or how they might impact one another in the future.

 I look at things using the concept of a system.
 This means that I do not jump to blaming staff for the problematic situation.
 Nor do I jump straight to reorganising, restructuring, outsourcing etc. Issues in problematic situations are usually systemic and I seek to understand why they are really happening before making any kind of recommendations or changes.
 This doesn’t mean taking a long time either.
 My approaches can help me make recommendations or changes very quickly sometimes.